Heraldry Symbols & What They Mean

 Occasionally pineapples were granted as a symbol of distinguished service in a country where such fruit grew.

 The plate is a white of silver roundel, a roundel being any circular charge of colour or metal.
 It represents a silver coin found in Spain during the Crusades.
 The name comes from the Spanish word ‘plata’ meaning silver or silver coin.
-The plate signifies generosity.
+The plate signifies generosity in heraldry.

 The pomegranate dimidiated with a rose, meaning that the two half charges are joined, was one of the badges of Queen Mary of England, who ruled from 1553-1558.